superfly-css/superfly-css-pli/README.md

-# Superfly CSS Project Layout Instance
+# SuperflyCSS Project Layout Instance

 The PLI (Project Layout Instance) is a javascript object model of the standard directory layout that all [SuperflyCSS](https://github.com/superfly-css/superfly-css/) modules use.
 The standard layout enables users to instantly feel at home in any one of the modules.